 A qualifying small business must have had gross income of less than $1,000,000 in the prior year and anticipate less than $1,000,000 in the current year.
 The business must also have 5 or fewer full-time employees and the energy product must be used only by the qualifying business.

 As of January 1, 2019, the process for claiming a small business energy exemption has changed.
-For 2019 and later years, small businesses will now apply online for an exemption certificate rather than submitting Form ST-13 to their energy provider.
+Small businesses will now apply online for an exemption certificate rather than submitting Form ST-13 to their energy provider.
 See the Small Business Energy Exemption Webpage for additional information.

 Please note: The exemption process is now automated and effective for 2 years.
 Instead of filling out Form ST-13 for each utility company, the business will complete the information for the exemption online through the Department of Revenue’s MassTaxConnect application to receive the Small Business Energy Exemption Certificate.
 The Certificate will be effective for two years, rather than one year as it had been.